open-source-cloud/.github/profile/README.md

 ## Technology

 Our primary development language is Go (Golang), chosen for its performance, simplicity, and excellent support for concurrent systems.
-We also welcome contributions in:

-- C
-- C++
-- Rust

-(Javascript sucks >:))

-These languages are particularly valuable for performance-critical components.

 ## Projects